-They are almost always applied across an organization or population of annuitants.
-Notable exceptions would be companies with workers spread across the US or the world.
-In those cases, a company would consider COLAs that vary by geographic region.
+A COLA is almost always uniformly applied across an organization or population of recipients.
+Notable exceptions would be companies with workers spread across the U.S. or around the world.
+In those cases, a company might consider COLAs that vary by geographic region.

-They that are not based on an objective measure are doomed either to be inadequate to maintain buying power or to be unnecessarily high; therefore, it would be somewhat of a misnomer to call those raises COLAs.
+COLAs that are not based on an objective measure are often either inadequate to maintain buying power or unnecessarily high.

-The most common objective measure used to determine the amount of a COLA is the consumer price index for urban wage earners and clerical workers (CPI-W).
-The US Social Security Administration is required by law to use the CPI-W to calculate their annual COLAs to their annuitants.
-The CPI-W is calculated by the US Bureau of Labor Statistics.
+The most common objective measure used to determine the amount of a COLA is the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).
+The Social Security Administration is required by law to use the CPI-W to calculate the annual COLAs to Social Security recipients.
+The CPI-W is calculated by the U.S. Department of Labor's Bureau of Labor Statistics.